Dynamic clustering for heterophilic stochastic block models with time-varying node memberships: Debiasing and kernel smoothing

 \begin{corollary}[Fast community-changing regime] Given Assumptions \ref{ass:asymptotic}, \ref{ass:poisson}, \ref{ass:cluster_size}, and \ref{ass:connectivity_min_eig}, for the model in Section \ref{sec:model}, and bandwidth $r^*$ defined in Corollary \ref{cor:bandwidth}, consider an asymptotic sequence of $\{n,T,\gamma,\rho_n\}$ where

 In this setting, $r^*\rightarrow 0$ and KD-SoS has a relative Hamming error of

-with probability $1-O((T+n)^{-1})$ for any particular $t \in \mathcal{T}$. \end{corollary}
+with probability $1-O[\{\log^{1/2}(T+n)/(n^2\rho_n^2) + n\}^{-1}] - \epsilon_{c_2,n}$. for any particular $t \in \mathcal{T}$. \end{corollary}

 Observe that the two conditions \eqref{eq:cor:slow_membership_regime} and \eqref{eq:cor:fast_membership_regime} dichotomize the settings in a ``slow community switching regime'' and a ``fast community switching regime'' respectively.
-In the former setting, the nodes become less likely to change communities along the asymptotic sequence of $\{n,T,\gamma,\rho_n\}$, eventually resulting in KD-SoS averaging over all $T$ networks.
-In this regime Corollary \ref{cor:slow} concurs with the recent results in static multi-layer SBM \citep{lei2020consistent,lei2020bias,lei2023computational}, which imply that $T^{1/2} n\rho_n\gg \log^{1/2}(T+n)$ is nearly necessary, up to logarithm factors, for consistent community estimation.
-In the latter setting, the bandwidth converges to 0 due to the nodes changing communities too quickly relative to the other parameters $T$, $n$, and $\rho_n$.
+In the former setting, the nodes become less and less likely to change communities along the asymptotic sequence of $\{n,T,\gamma,\rho_n\}$, eventually resulting in KD-SoS averaging over all $T$ networks.
+In this regime Corollary \ref{cor:slow} concurs with the recent results in static multi-layer SBM \citep{lei2020consistent,lei2020bias,lei2024computational}, which imply that $T^{1/2} n\rho_n\gg \log^{1/2}(T+n)$ is nearly necessary up to a logarithm factor for consistent community estimation.
+In the latter setting, the bandwidth converges to 0 because the nodes change communities too quickly relative to the other parameters $(T, n,\rho_n)$.
 Observe that if $n\rho_n = \log^{1/2}(T+n)$, then \eqref{eq:cor:fast_membership_regime} is equivalent to $\gamma/T=o(1)$, which is the requirement posed in Assumption \ref{ass:alignability}.
-This further upper-bounds how often nodes can change communities relative to the total number of networks $T$.
-As we will show in the next section, though, this requirement is not just for consistent estimation of a network's community structure but also for ensuring the alignability of the communities across the $T$ networks.
+This further upper bounds how often nodes can change communities relative to the total number of networks, $T$.
+As we will show in the next section, however, this requirement is not only for the consistent estimation of a network's community structure but also for ensuring the alignability of the communities across the $T$ networks.